 Given Microsoft is holding an event on October 3 to showcase its latest products and its work in mixed reality, we wouldn’t be surprised to see Samsung’s headset make its debut with the backing of Microsoft’s product big wigs.

-From the leaked images, it would appear that Samsung’s headset has its own built-in sensors, meaning there would be no need to set up external sensors modules for tracking a wearer’s movements as is the case with the HTC Vive.
-However, the headset is not likely to be wireless as Windows-based mixed reality devices still need to have a connecting to a desktop or laptop running Windows 10.
+From the leaked images, it would appear that Samsung’s headset has its own built-in sensors, meaning there would be no need to set up external sensor modules for tracking a wearer’s movements as is the case with the HTC Vive.
+However, the headset is not likely to be wireless as Windows-based mixed reality devices still need to have a connection to a desktop or laptop running Windows 10.

-A pair of AKG headphones appears to be built into the headset, meaning that that it should provide decent audio as well as potentially tap into the high-quality displays Samsung makes for its smartphones and TVs to hopefully provide striking mixed reality visuals and a more immersive VR experience. when compared to the smartphone-based VR headsets Samsung has been championing.
+A pair of AKG headphones appears to be built into the headset, meaning that that it should provide decent audio as well as potentially tap into the high-quality displays Samsung makes for its smartphones and TVs to hopefully provide striking mixed reality visuals and a more immersive VR experience, when compared to the smartphone-based VR headsets Samsung has been championing.